dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 Like the rest of the systems and biological processes that make up our organisms, the visual system evolved to contribute to our reproductive success.
-That is, evolution did not necessarily select the visual system that best represented the environment, but rather the one that most favored survival and reproduction.
+That is, evolution did not necessarily select for the visual system that best represents the environment, but rather the one that most favored survival and reproduction.
 An example that illustrates this point is our color vision, which went through an interesting path to reach its current state.

 <figure>
   <img src="/files/blog/hym/imB-pre.jpg" alt="Waves" title="Color wavelength" width="50%">
-   <figcaption> <strong>Figure 2:</strong> Color vision corresponds to
+   <figcaption> <strong>Figure 3:</strong> Color vision corresponds to
   the ability to distinguish the wavelength of light.
 Image taken from
   <a href="https://www.sciencelearn.org.nz/resources/47-colours-of-light">https://www.sciencelearn.org.nz/resources/47-colours-of-light</a>.</figcaption>